Mpox (monkeypox) 101: Insights for cancer patients and caregivers

 An older smallpox vaccine called ACAM2000 may offer some cross-protection, because the viruses are related.
 But it’s not available to the general public, and it can have some pretty harsh side effects.
 So, we wouldn’t recommend it.
 In the U.S., it’s typically only provided to military personnel and people who may be exposed to it through laboratory work, like by handling cultures infected with pox viruses.

 Talk to your care team if you think you might be eligible to receive the Jynneos vaccine.

 Are there any special precautions cancer patients or other immunocompromised people should take to avoid catching or spreading mpox?

 Avoid direct contact with anyone who has an unexplained rash.
 Wash your hands frequently, and, if possible, avoid going to countries with a high level of transmission.

-If you develop an unexplained rash, don’t feel well, and had close or intimate in-person contact with someone with a similar rash or suspected of having monkeypox, assume you have monkeypox, isolate yourself and contact your doctor for guidance.
+If you develop an unexplained rash, don’t feel well, and had close or intimate in-person contact with someone with a similar rash or suspected of having mpox, assume you have monkeypox, isolate yourself and contact your doctor for guidance.